SalomePlatform/adao/doc/en/snippets/MaximumNumberOfIterations.rst

-.. index:: single: MaximumNumberOfSteps
+.. index:: single: MaximumNumberOfIterations

-MaximumNumberOfSteps
+MaximumNumberOfIterations
   *Integer value*.
 This key indicates the maximum number of iterations allowed for iterative optimization.
 The default is 15000, which is very similar to no limit on iterations.
 It is then recommended to adapt this parameter to the